 It’s very common on weekday mornings to see parents waiting in a line to drop their children off at school.
 Normally this is a fairly uneventful process, but sometimes, the negligence of a driver causes a car accident that can disrupt not only the dropping off process but the life of a victim.

-It’s been a long three years but one mother has finally obtained the compensation she needed after she was seriously injured when another driver rear-ended her while she was in the process of dropping off her child at school.
+It’s been a long three years but with the help of our attorneys, one mother has finally obtained the compensation she needed after she was seriously injured when another driver rear-ended her while she was in the process of dropping off her child at school.

 The accident occurred just after she had dropped her child off.
 She was legally stopped and waiting for traffic to move when a distracted driver behind her failed to stop and struck her car.
 The impact pushed her right into oncoming traffic where she was hit again.